fsharp/fslang-design/RFCs/FS-1087-resumable-code.md

 #### ResumableCode.TryFinally, ResumableCode.TryFinallyAsync

 Specifies try/finally semantics for resumable code.

 ```fsharp
 ResumableCode.TryFinally(<resumable-code>, <compensation>)
 ```
 or

 ```fsharp
 ResumableCode.TryFinallyAsync(<resumable-code>, <resumable-code>)
 ```

+The combinator does not use a low-level .NET IL `try`/`finally` block, but rather a `try`/`with`, see the implementation.

+`ResumableCode.TryFinallyAsync` can be used to allow resumable code in the logical `finally` block, e.g. for `IAsyncDisposable`.
+Note that while the F# computation expression syntax doesn't allow binding in the 'finally' block, `TryFinallyAsync` can still be used by `Using` and `use!` when binding the resource implements `IAsyncDisposable`.

 #### ResumableCode.While